SkyLundy/plates-for-processwire/Extensions/Documentation/EmbedExtension.md

 Embedding merges the functionality of the `insert()` and `layout()` functions provided by Plates.
 While some extensibility in Plates relies on [stacking layouts](https://platesphp.com/templates/layouts/), embedding lets you use individual templates with regular variables that act as "sections".

 Here is an example of a template containing markup for a modal.
-The markup is exactly the same as any other template that cam be included using the `insert()` or `fetch()` methods in Plates.
+The markup is exactly the same as any other template that can be included using the `insert()` or `fetch()` methods in Plates.

 ```php
 <!-- /site/templates/components/modal.plates.php -->